Do you love gardening? Then consider helping us out at the Auzins Community Wildflower Garden this spring.

 - There are no washroom facilities at Hawk Cliff Woods, so please plan accordingly.

-- We will be walking through meadow habitat during this event, and may encounter ticks.
+- We may encounter ticks at this event.
 Be sure to check for ticks before leaving the site and once you get home.
 More info on ticks is available here.